Relevant Safeguarding Documents

 Deputy DSL & Mental Health lead

-Our Designated Safeguarding Team consists of Miss Kelly, Mrs Kendall and Mrs Hemingway.
+Our Designated Safeguarding Team consists of Miss Kelly, Mrs Kendall, Mrs Hemingway and Mr Lee.
 If you have any concerns about a child or family, please speak to one of these staff members.
 They can be contacted via the main school office, (01924 242917) or by email, to headteacher'daneroyd.com (Please mark FAO: DSL/Safeguarding Concern)

 The school Designated Senior Leads for safeguarding are fully trained by Vicky Maybin from the Wakefield Local Authority.